FabricCore/repo/README.md

 - Name in package.json must match name in repo.
 - The field **dependencies** must exist, even if there are no dependencies.
 - The field **authors** must have at least one entry.
+- Author should be in format **UserNickname<IdentifiableName>**. **IdentifiableName** can be any identifiable information such as your email address, GitHub username, etc.
 - All dependencies must be valid packages on repo.

 ### Build Guides